 Blood oranges have the same sweet and citric profile as the regular kind, but an incredible color that needs to be taken advantage of!
 Some folks smoke duck (tea smoked duck is hugely popular) but I thought it might be interesting to smoke the sauce, not the protein.
 Although traditionally fat is the best absorber for soaking up smoke, I believed the oranges may take up enough to work, and I’m happy to report my crazy experiment worked out!
 I loaded some halved oranges into my smoker and left them in there for 30-45 minutes while I had something else cooking (always good to be efficient and economical!).
 The oils in the skins and the flesh itself had a subtle but present smokiness that worked perfectly in the final sauce.
 High five to myself!

 We know it’s important to cook chicken to a minimum temperature to kill off any harmful bacteria, but don’t be scared of pink duck breast.
-Firstly, it’s a darker meat to start with, but also the conditions in which most ducks are raised don’t expose them to the same bacteria as chickens, and so you can cook to medium rare with little to no risk.
+Firstly, it’s a darker meat to start with, but also the conditions in which most ducks are raised don’t expose them to the same bacteria as chickens, and so you can cook to medium rare with far less risk.